Nashville Review, a thrice annual digital literary journal published by Vanderbilt University, has opened its second reading period of 2017.

-The editors are now reviewing diverse forms of traditional and experimental storytelling, including literary fiction, poetry, essays, artwork, music, and comics.
+The editors are now reviewing diverse forms of traditional and experimental storytelling, including literary fiction, flash fiction, poetry, essays, artwork, music, and comics.
 Both prominent and arising writers and artists are urged to submit their material.

 Word length: under 8K words for prose.
 Open line count for poetry.

-- $100/story (short story, flash fiction or nonfiction)
+- $100/story (short story, flash fiction, nonfiction or translation)

-Reading period ends February 1, 2017.
+Reading period ends September 30, 2017.
 Learn how to submit your work at Nashville Review’s website.